valkey-io/valkey-doc/docs/manual/keyspace.md

 ## Navigating the keyspace

 ### Scan
-To incrementally  iterate over the keys in a Redis database in an efficient manner, you can use the `SCAN` command.
+To incrementally  iterate over the keys in a Valkey database in an efficient manner, you can use the `SCAN` command.

 Since `SCAN` allows for incremental iteration, returning only a small number of elements per call, it can be used in production without the downside of commands like `KEYS` or `SMEMBERS` that may block the server for a long time (even several seconds) when called against big collections of keys or elements.